 The Columbia Convention and Visitors Bureau offers information on local resources as well as information for visitors and Columbia’s tourism partners at https://www.visitcolumbiamo.com/

 The District provides a list of businesses open, closed and/or offering curbside pickup at https://discoverthedistrict.com/events/event/district-businesses-open-closed-and-curbside-pickup/

 The Loop provides a list of Loop business who are providing food delivery, curbside pickup, phone consultations and online shopping at http://theloopcomo.com/list-of-business-providing-delivery-and-other-options/ Additional information is available at http://theloopcomo.com/

-The Local Initiatives Support Corporation (LISC) and Verizon are providing grants to WMBE businesses facing immediate financial pressure because of COVID-19—especially entrepreneurs of color, women-owned businesses and other enterprises in historically underserved communities.
+The Local Initiatives Support Corporation (LISC) and Verizon has provided several rounds of grants to WMBE businesses facing immediate financial pressure because of COVID-19—especially entrepreneurs of color, women-owned businesses and other enterprises in historically underserved communities.
 Please list Rural LISC and CMCA as the referral entity (these are our local entities).
-Learn more and link to an application at https://www.lisc.org/covid-19/verizon-small-business-recovery-fund/
+To register to be alerted to future rounds of funding please visit at https://www.lisc.org/covid-19/small-business-assistance/small-business-relief-grants/

 The Missouri Small Business Development Center offers resources at https://sbdc.missouri.edu/sbdc-covid-19-resources

 Missouri State resources for businesses can be found at opens in a new windowded.mo.gov/coronavirus

 The State of Missouri is seeking manufacturers that would like to make personal protective equipment (PPE), or have available PPE to sell.
 For more information, visit https://ded.mo.gov/howtohelp